ffedericoni/Alexa-Radar-Meteo-ER/README.md

 # RadarMeteoER Skill
 Alexa Skill to display the Radar Meteo for Emilia Romagna from www.arpae.it

-First Utterance: *apri radar emilia romagna*
+Utterance: *apri radar emilia romagna*

-Second Utterance: *previsione radar*

-# TO INSTALL THE LIBRARY
+# TO INSTALL THE LIBRARIES
 pip install -r requirements.txt -t .

 Create the zip file to upload as Lambda with the command